 PALMER LAKE, Colo.
-(KKTV) - Two years after Tim Watkins went out for a mountain bike ride and never returned home, his killer remains at large.
+(KKTV) - More than two years after Tim Watkins went out for a mountain bike ride and never returned home, his killer or killers remain at large.

 Watkins, 61, was a popular figure in the Pikes Peak region mountain biking community, a "legend" as one friend put it.
 He was shot to death while riding Mount Herman Road in September of 2017.
 He was reported missing on Sept.
 16 that year and found dead the next day.

-"It really was an honor for me to build a bike for Tim Watkins, knowing that he would ride it," friend Jeff Tessier told 11 News reporter Robbie Reynold in an interview Saturday.
+"It really was an honor for me to build a bike for Tim Watkins, knowing that he would ride it," friend Jeff Tessier told 11 News reporter Robbie Reynold in a past interview.

 That was the bike Watkins was riding when he died.